Skip to content

 Hemisphere#

 The hemisphere specifies the subdivision of the sky dome and thereby the amount of patches that should be used to describe the sky conditions.
-More patches produce a higher resolution and thereby a more accurate interpretation of the sky but more patches will lead longer analysis times.
+More patches produce a higher resolution and thereby a more accurate interpretation of the sky but more patches will lead to longer analysis times.

 Luminance Distribution Model#